 i.
 Sales of equipment, supplies and gear for commercial treaty fishing to the Tribe, a Tribal member or Tribal Entity;

 j.
-Sales at retail of cigarettes and other tobacco products to a resident Tribal member, to the extent such sales are of product that has been purchased without imposition of state tobacco products taxes pursuant to Ordinance #05-100-09, and are sold pursuant to the provisions of that ordinance;
+Sales at retail of cigarettes and other tobacco products to a Resident Tribal Member, to the extent such sales are of product that has been purchased without imposition of state tobacco products taxes pursuant to the Enforcement of Tribal-State Tax Agreement Ordinance, Ordinance #05-100-09, and are sold pursuant to the provisions of that ordinance;

 k.
-Sales at retail of gasoline and diesel fuel to the Tribe or to a resident Tribal member, to the extent such sales are of product that has been purchased without imposition of motor fuels taxes pursuant to Ordinance #05-100-09, and are sold pursuant to the provisions of that ordinance;
+Sales at retail of gasoline and diesel fuel to the Tribe or to a Resident Tribal Member, to the extent such sales are of product that has been purchased without imposition of motor fuels taxes pursuant to the Enforcement of Tribal-State Tax Agreement Ordinance, Ordinance #05-100-09, and are sold pursuant to the provisions of that ordinance;

 l.
-Sales at retail of construction materials that are purchased, used or acquired in the performance of a contract entered into by the Tribe, a Resident Tribal member, or Tribal Entity for the construction, renovation or improvement to:
+Sales at retail of construction materials that are purchased, used or acquired in the performance of a contract entered into by the Tribe, a Resident Tribal Member, or Tribal Entity for the construction, renovation or improvement to:

-1. the principal residence of a resident Tribal member; and
+1. The principal residence of a Resident Tribal Member; and

 2. Tribal and trust lands; provided that, in the case of construction materials purchased, used or acquired in the performance of a contract for the construction, renovation or improvement to Tribal and trust lands, there is no contractual entitlement for a non-resident Tribal member or a non-Tribal entity to remove the improvement(s);